Sunak accused of weakness as Mone fights to clear her name over PPE allegations

 The Government has also come under fire for the use of “VIP lanes”, whereby preferential treatment for public contracts can be given to organisations recommended by MPs and peers.

-The motion tabled by Labour in the Commons would compel the release of “all papers, advice, and correspondence involving ministers and special advisers, including submissions and electronic communications” relating to the PPE Medpro contracts to the Public Accounts Committee.
+The motion tabled by Labour in the Commons compels the release to the Public Accounts Committee of “all papers, advice and correspondence involving ministers and special advisers, including submissions and electronic communications” relating to the PPE Medpro contracts.

 Lady Mone chose to take the leave of absence, and Labour claimed Mr Sunak had been “too weak” to act himself.